 A sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night, being difficult to settle and/or skipping naps.
-To find out when and why sleep regressions, in general, happen read our article here.
+This is a natural and normal change for your baby, but it can be a distressing time for parents.

-The main sign that your little one is going through a regression is that their sleeping pattern takes a turn for the worse, but some other signs to look out for are:
+The main sign that your little one is going through a regression is that their sleeping pattern takes a turn for the worse, but some specific signs to look out for include:

 - Waking more in the night and staying awake for ages